List of songs recorded by Little Mix

 British girl group Little Mix have recorded material for six studio albums as well as non-album singles.
-They came to prominence after they won the eighth series of The X Factor in 2011, the first group to do so.
-Members Jade Thirlwall, Perrie Edwards, Leigh-Anne Pinnock, and Jesy Nelson originally entered the competition as solo acts, but were placed together to make a quartet during the initial stages of the auditions.
-A cover of "Cannonball" by Damien Rice was released as their winner's single.
+They came to prominence from the eighth series of The X Factor in 2011.
+Members Jade Thirlwall, Perrie Edwards, Leigh-Anne Pinnock, and Jesy Nelson, all aged 18–20, originally entered the show as soloists, but were placed together to make a quartet at the end of the bootcamp stage.
+A cover of "Cannonball" by Damien Rice was released as their debut single.

-After winning The X Factor, the group worked on their debut album, DNA, which was released on 19 November 2012.
+After taking part on the show, the band worked on their debut album, DNA, which was released on 19 November 2012.
 Its track "Wings" is a bubblegum pop and R&B song with elements of 1990s music.
 Lyrically, it is about self-empowerment and following one's dreams.
 The title track has a Gothic feel to it whereby Little Mix display a darker side to their personalities.
 The group worked with former Girls Aloud member, Nicola Roberts, on the Latin-inspired "Going Nowhere" and featured Missy Elliott on the single release version of pop-funk track "How Ya Doin'?".
 The latter track contains two samples: "Help Is On the Way" composed by James Stanley Carter and "Name and Number" written by Curiosity Killed the Cat.